Jeremiaszmacura/hadoop-app/README.md

 $env:FLASK_DEBUG="True"
 ```

-Install app as library in development mode using setuptool
+Install app as package in development mode using setuptools

 ```sh
 python -m pip install -e .[dev]
 ```

-Build package (run command each time after changes anmd before building image from Dockerfile)
+Build any C extensions in the project and then package those and the pure Python code into a .whl file in the dist directory (run command each time after changes anmd before building image from Dockerfile)

 ```sh
 python setup.py bdist_wheel